+- 3.19.
 An individual's mental health is influenced by several biological, psychological, social and environmental factors.
-Mental health can have a strong influence on physical health, learning, performance and productivity and on the quality of interpersonal relationships.

-Mental wellbeing has been described as the positive aspect of mental health.
+Mental health can have a strong influence on physical health, learning, performance and productivity and on the quality of interpersonal relationships. - Mental wellbeing has been described as the positive aspect of mental health.
 Steps to promoting mental wellbeing can include connecting with other people, engaging in physical activity and mindfulness.
-These steps can all be positively influenced through the design of buildings and their interaction with external spaces.
+These steps can all be positively influenced through the design of buildings and their interaction with external spaces. - 3.20.
 Biophilic design seeks to incorporate elements of nature within a building, better connecting occupants with the outdoor environment.
 Biophilic designs have been proven to enhance wellbeing, reducing stress, enhancing clarity of thought, lowering blood pressure and aid healing and recovery9.
 Examples include:

-- A view of nature; - Non-visual stimuli, such as sense, touch, smell, sound; - Presence of water e.g. in the external landscaped space; - Dynamic lighting, varying intensity of light to mimic natural daylight rhythms; - Biomorphic patterns and shapes of nature, or mimicking natural designs; and - Spatial hierarchy, creating a natural alignment of space throughout the building.
+- a view of nature - non-visual stimuli, such as sense, touch, smell, sound - presence of water such as in the external landscaped space - dynamic lighting, varying intensity of light to mimic natural daylight rhythms - biomorphic patterns and shapes of nature, or mimicking natural designs - spatial hierarchy, creating a natural alignment of space throughout the building - 3.21.
 Supporting mental wellbeing is important for public health, education, the economy and society and should be recognised and promoted through the design and operation of healthcare buildings.